jomarahi/HTML5_with_REST/Project/README.md

         successCallback(data);
         for(var i = 0; i < data.variables.length; i++)
         {
-            //Split the prefix and name of the variable var prefix =""
+            // split the prefix and name of the variable var prefix =""
             var name = data.variables[i].path
             if (name.indexOf("/") != -1)